Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 | Stabilize before resurfacing | Post-sun facials should focus on cooling, lipid replenishment, and barrier repair first. |

-| Plan for multiple sessions | Chronic photoaging requires 3–6 professional sessions for noticeable improvement in tone and texture. |
+| Plan for multiple sessions | Chronic photoaging responds best to a series of gentle professional facials for visible improvement in tone and texture. |

-| Daily SPF is non-negotiable | Broad-spectrum SPF 15+ prevents rebound pigmentation and protects clinical results between sessions. |
+| Daily SPF is non-negotiable | Broad-spectrum SPF 30+ prevents rebound pigmentation and protects your results between sessions. |

 | Pre-condition before strong treatments | Using antioxidants and gentle retinol for 2–4 weeks before resurfacing reduces sensitivity and improves healing. |